junxit/us-congress-bills-115/metadata.md

 - 2018-03-21 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2018-03-21 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2018-03-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 357.
+- 2018-04-11 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(consideration: CR S2078-2079; text: CR S2078-2079)
+- 2018-04-11 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (consideration: CR S2078-2079; text: CR S2078-2079)